 The past year has had its fair share of challenges, like every year does, right?
 We had to “adult” pretty hardcore, I shed many tears and I greatly struggled with finding a community here while finding a balance with my besties back home.
 Somedays I was an insane hermit, not answering any requests from the real world, while other times I was running back home at the next possible moment.
 Now, I feel like I have thankfully struck a balance.

 Wondering what brought me here?
 I have been too and I think I figured it out!
 Here are some of the things that have helped me find home in Maine:

-- I’ll ALWAYS have the City: As much as I love the wilderness and having a 4 mile long dirt road driveway, I have always been a city girl.
+I’ll ALWAYS have the City: As much as I love the wilderness and having a 4-mile long dirt road driveway, I have always been a city girl.
 Just ask my mom.
 She told me she always saw me landing in a big city.
-Well, sorry for the surprise mom!!
-But, mom was right in a way.
+Well, sorry for the surprised mom!!
+But, mom was right in away.
 Unlike my husband, I NEED the culture of a city in my life on a regular basis and I have learned this year that city life will always be a part of who I am and that is totally ok!
 I will continue to strategically plan get-a-ways to Boston, NYC, even Portland to get my city in.
 Who’s coming?

 So yea!
 I did not start out a rural girl, but quite the opposite.
 I am learning how to slow down and savor moments.
 My stress level is minimal and my relationship with my husband gets stronger every day!!
 I am happy and I am loving this adventure!
 Cheers to 1 year down and many more to come!